No agreement on fuel price cap for the time being

 No one should profit from the crisis

-In point four of the ministerial council proposal, the government states that it will hold further talks on a fuel price cap.
+In point four of the cabinet bill, the government states that it will hold further talks on a fuel price cap.
 According to the paper, work is underway on a legal basis "to be able to respond even more decisively and flexibly to fuel price developments in current and future crisis situations, with the aim of stabilizing fuel prices."
-"These models are intended to ensure that neither the state nor the energy companies benefit from extraordinary revenues or extraordinary profits in this crisis situation, while at the same time ensuring security of supply."
+"These models are intended to ensure that neither the state nor energy companies benefit from extraordinary revenues or profits in this crisis situation, while at the same time ensuring security of supply."

 The government also wants to advocate at the European level for the further development and reform of the Emissions Trading System (ETS) and the merit order system.
 Work is currently underway on an energy crisis mechanism.
 In the event of prolonged price crises, this mechanism would set the working price of electricity for households and SMEs at ten cents per kWh.
 Its entry into force will be brought forward to the beginning of July 2026.